Keymaster65/copper2go/SECURITY.md

 ## Reporting a Vulnerability

 Please report vulnerabilities as an issue in github.
-It will be fix with highest priority.
+It will be fixed with the highest priority.